ebmorran/ebmorran.github.io/ebmorran.github.io/content/medavie-blue-cross/oe-gap.md

 * Two existing systems with their own features and states
 * We have no ability to change anything about the OE experience itself in any way: we are stuck with whatever it allows us to input, whatever data it already outputs, and however it works for the member
 * It was determined by stakeholders that all OE features would be a modification of the current "Add Member" experience
-* Current GA "action log" somewhat mysterious: adding OE statuses to this can make it even more confusing, especially since current OE statuses have same/similar names with dfiferent meanings
+* Current GA "action log" somewhat mysterious: adding OE statuses to this can make it even more confusing, especially since current OE statuses have same/similar names with different meanings
 * GA normally creates plan details up front, but since these depend on employee-entered information in OE, the plan information needs to be added at the end before finally submitting everything to Medavie's system
 * Balancing GA vs member experience (when to allow editing details, consequences of editing)
 * Invitation email may be forward-dated, complicating the explanation of what "submit" does